Agriculture, Forestry, Fishing & Hunting · Harrisonville, NJ

 How does Bald Eagle Farms's safety record compare to industry average?

-Bald Eagle Farms's total OSHA penalty of $0 is below the Agriculture, Forestry, Fishing & Hunting industry average of $3,269 per employer.
+Bald Eagle Farms's total OSHA penalty of $0 is below the Agriculture, Forestry, Fishing & Hunting industry average of $3,429 per employer.
 The employer has 0 inspections compared to the industry average of 1.3 per employer.
+For a direct comparison, Scott Strawberry & Tomato Farms in Unicoi, TN is a similar agriculture, forestry, fishing & hunting employer with $0 in current penalties.

 Explore PlainWorker